About Boston Logan International Airport (BOS)

 There are help desks in every terminal; these are staffed by airport representatives who can assist with queries regarding services, transportation and flight information.

 From the west and south, drivers should take the Massachusetts Turnpike East, which connects with the Ted Williams Tunnel and leads directly to Boston Logan International Airport.

-From the north, drivers should follow Interstate 93 and go through the Callahan Tunnel (or take Interstate 95 to Route 1 South), then follow signs from Route 1A South to the airport.
+From the north, drivers should follow Interstate 93 and go through the Lieutenant William F. Callahan Tunnel (or take Interstate 95 to Route 1 South), then follow signs from Route 1A South to the airport.

-From central Boston, take Route 1A eastbound (via the Lieutenant William F. Callahan Tunnel) and momentarily merge onto the soundbound Interstate 90 before taking the dedicated airport exit to the terminals.
-The total drive time from central Boston to the airport is approximately 10 minutes.
+From central Boston, take Route 1A eastbound (via the Lieutenant William F. Callahan Tunnel) and momentarily merge onto the southbound Interstate 90 before taking the dedicated airport exit to the terminals.
+The total driving time from central Boston to the airport is approximately 10 minutes.

 Transfer between terminals:

 A complimentary shuttle service links the terminals, the airport subway station, the Water Transportation Terminal and remote economy parking areas.
 Buses generally run every 5-6 minutes.